Buchla Lightning: Lightning upgrades since Lightning I

 The original Lightning housed the electronics and optics in the same box, requiring that the box be mounted on a stand while the Lightning II remotes the optics, and houses the electronics in a separate half rack cabinet.

 Lightning II exhibits substantially increased operating range, through improvements in electronics, optics, and wand design.

 Lightning II wands utilize replaceable batteries.

-The number of internal, RAM based presets has been increased from 12 to 30 in the Lightning II.
-Also, the fixed presets (playable virtual instruments) are increased from 3 to 30.
+The number of internal RAM-based presets has been increased from 12 to 30 in the Lightning II and the number of fixed presets (playable virtual instruments) increased from 3 to 30.

 Lightning II accommodates a memory card, which can store an additional 30 presets per card.

 Lightning II contains a synthesizer, facilitating demos and augmenting the performance possibilities.
-Lightning III introduced a Z-axis, but that axis is much less than the precise X-Y location.
+Lightning III introduced a Z-axis, but that axis is much less precise than the X-Y location.
 All three versions use the same gesture recognition, a similar programming interface, and wands that work equally well on any version.